Cawdor Barracks: Future

 In November 2016, the Ministry of Defence (MOD) announced that Cawdor Barracks would close in 2024.
 This was later extended to 2028.

-In December 2023, the Ministry of Defence announced plans for Cawdor to host one of three Deep Space Advanced Radar Capability sites, a program between the UK, US and Australia.
+However, in December 2023, the Ministry of Defence announced plans to keep the site open for Cawdor to host one of three Deep Space Advanced Radar Capability sites, a joint programme between the UK, US and Australia.
 The site is due to be active by the end of the decade.